aws/aws-cdk-rfcs/text/0477-policy-validation.md

 as [CloudFormation Guard](https://docs.aws.amazon.com/cfn-guard/latest/ug/what-is-guard.html)
 or [OPA](https://www.openpolicyagent.org/) to evaluate the compliance of CDK applications.

-Policy as code tools are integrated with CDK through a plugin mechanism so in order to add policy enforcement for a specific tool you need to first specify the plugin to use.
+Policy as code tools are integrated with CDK through a plugin mechanism.
+In order to add policy enforcement for a specific tool you need to first specify the plugin to use.
 You can do this by importing the plugin and applying it to a stage.
-For example, to add a hypothetical CloudFormation Guard validation to a stage you would do the following:
+For example, to add a CloudFormation Guard validation to a stage you would do the following:

 ```ts
 // globally for the entire app (an app is a stage)